PANDA National Helpline (Monday to Saturday) 1300 726 306

 • Community-run LGBTIQA+ parent support and play groups can also be a great source of information and support.

-• Joining a support group or speaking to trusted and caring health professionals can help reduce the sense of isolation so many new parents feel.
+• Joining a support group or speaking to trusted and caring health care providers can help reduce the sense of isolation so many new parents feel.

 In the perinatal period, people often need to access more health services than before parenthood.
 Many health services are working towards better LGBTIQA+ inclusion.